6 Tips to Manage a Project When Team Members Don't Report to You

 Keep Everyone Informed

-As the team leader, you're reporting progress to your organization's managers and senior leaders.
+As the team leader, you'll be reporting progress to your organization's managers and senior leaders.
 Make sure that you take the information from those meetings back to your team.
 Additionally, let your group know what you're going to say at these meetings.

 Also, give everyone credit, especially when praise is involved.
 Is the project going well because you're fabulous?
 Well, of course, but don't say that.
 Say that the project is going well because the team is fabulous.
 Everyone will know that you're part of the team.